-B4. feed mode

-Feed Mode.
+B4. feed_mode Feed Mode.
 0 is the default.
-Options:

-- 0 Continuous operation

-- 1 On-demand mode

-- 2 Liner take-up

-B5. supply_posn

-Supply Position.
+Options: 0 Continuous operation (not recommended for EcoCut).
+1 On-demand mode.
+This is the default for EcoCut printers.
+2 Liner take-up B5. supply_posn Supply Position.
 Adjusts the position of the supply relative to the index marks in the feed direction.
 Range: -300 to 300 in 1/203 inch.
 0 is the default.
 Increase the supply position to move print up, decrease to move print down on the label.
 This adjustment accounts for mechanical tolerances from machine to machine.
 The supply position adjustment only needs to be made on the initial machine setup.
 The supply position cannot be changed while the printer is active.
 Changing the supply position effects the print position, dispense position, and backfeed distance.
 Once the supply position is set, use the print control packet and backfeed control packet to adjust printing and the dispense position.

-B6. cut_posn

-Cut position.
+B6. cut_posn Cut position.
 Range: -300 to 300 in 1/203 inch.
 0 is the default.
 Adjusts where the tag is cut.
 The printer adjusts the cut position according to the index marks on the supply.
 Aperture supplies may need adjustments.
 Increase to move the cut up, decrease to move the cut down.

-B7. skip index

-Skip index mode.
+B7. skip_index Skip index mode.
 0 is the default.
-Options:

-- 0 Disable skip index mode - 1 Enable skip index mode.
+Options: Disable skip index mode Enable skip index mode.
 Allows the printer to skip (ignore) a sense mark and print an image over multiple labels.
-Do not use skip index with RFID supplies.
-Unexpected results may occur!
+Do not use with RFID supplies.
+Unexpected results may occur.
+B8. cut_mode Enables or disables the optional cutter.

-Enables or disables the optional cutter.
-Since the cutter is 3.4 inches away from the printhead, printed tags may be left between the printhead and cutter.
 0 (does not cut) is the default.

-Description of cut mode operation:

-B8.
-Cut Mode Cut Before first tag in Batch?
-Cut Between Tags?
-Cut After Batch?
-Printed tags left between printhead and cutter?

-0 No No No No

-1 Yes Yes Yes Yes

-2 Yes No (Feeds strips) Yes Yes

-3 Yes Yes Yes No

-4 No Yes Yes Yes

-5 Yes No (Feeds strips) Yes No

-6 No No Yes No

-Yes Send another batch to feed the last tag out far enough to be cut.

-Using "overstrike/continue" as the Error Action minimizes the number of RFID tags left Note: between the printhead and cutter.
-To use the least amount of RFID tags, set overstrike to five.

-Cut Modes with RFID

-Using RFID supplies, we recommend cut modes 1, 2, and 4 because

-- cut modes 3, 5 and 6 may cause ribbon tearing. - RFID supplies are more prone to curl and may cause a jam.

-Example $\{I,B,0,0,1,10,50,1,5 \mid \}$
+We do not recommend cutting die cut label supply.
+Options: Does not cut.
+Cuts each tag.
+This is the default for EcoCut printers.
+Cuts in strips, not each tag.
+We do not recommend this mode with EcoCut printers.
+B9. non_index_len Specifies which feed length to use for EcoCut continuous/non- indexed (no index marks for sensing) supplies.
+Options: Use format length.
+Uses the feed length specified in the format header.
+See "Defining the Format Header."
+Use image length.
+Uses the last printed image length to determine where to cut the supply.
+For example, if the last printed image was 375 dots long, the cut is made at 395 dots.
+This option removes any blank lines before and after the image using Version 3.4 or greater firmware.

+Example {I,B,0,0,1,10,50,0,1,0 | }

-Indicates black mark and thermal direct stock has been loaded, causes the printer to operate in on-demand mode, feeds the supply approximately .05 inches up before printing the format on each label (10/203 inches), feeds the supply .25 inches (50/203 inches) before cutting, enables skip index mode and cuts in strips.
+Indicates black mark and thermal direct stock has been loaded, causes the printer to operate in on-demand mode, feeds the supply approximately .05 inches up before printing the format on each label (10/203 inches), feeds the supply .25 inches (50/203 inches) before cutting, disables skip index mode and cuts each tag.
+No value is set for non-indexed length.